 The revolution of transportation: the “kocsi” (coach)

-The western people used to like the Hungarian wagons, we have information from the Vatican from 1371 where two Hungarian wagons (currus) were mentioned as gifts.
+The Western people used to like the Hungarian wagons, we have information from the Vatican from 1371 where two Hungarian wagons (currus) were mentioned as gifts.
 The makers of these wagons lived in the village of Kocs and were famous in 1421 because they made the wagons for the daughter of King Zsigmond.

 According to the sources, the first light wagons in concern appeared in a document in 1426 when Pipo of Ozora gifted two such wagons to the traveling Italian envoys at Tata Castle.

-There was a French traveler in 1433, Bertrandon de la Broquière(wd) who described a Hungarian light wagon which was pulled by only one horse, was covered and was light, the hind wheels were bigger than the frontal ones; leather belts helped the suspension of the vehicle.
+There was a French traveler in 1433, Bertrandon de la Broquière(wd) who described a Hungarian light wagon that was pulled by only one horse, was covered and was light, and the hind wheels were bigger than the frontal ones; leather belts helped the suspension of the vehicle.
 Even the ropes were protected by leather covers.

 A coach is originally a large, usually closed, four-wheeled carriage with two or more horses harnessed as a team, controlled by a coachman and/or one or more postilions.
-It had doors in the sides, with generally a front and a back seat inside and, for the driver, a small, usually elevated seat in front called a box, box seat or coach box.
+It had doors in the sides, with generally a front and a back seat inside and, for the driver, a small, usually elevated seat in front called a box, box seat, or coach box.
 They removed the heavy flanks on the left and on the right and used lighter materials to make the weight smaller.
-The seats were covered by sheep-fur and feather-pillows made the sitting more comfortable.
+The seats were covered by sheep fur and feather-pillows made the sitting more comfortable.

 The breakthrough was the size of the wheel: the front wheels were smaller so the vehicle became very fast and they made the axis able to be turned left and right.
 It made the wagon capable of turning in a smaller circle.
 Besides, they attached a long pulling wood to the hind wheel on the right side of the wagon where they could tie the third horse.